What are Change Management Models?

 Perfect for organizations that aren’t exactly sure how they need to change but know that something is amiss, the McKinsey 7-S Model is yet another standard model for organizational change.
 McKinsey consultants Tom Peters and Robert H. Waterman, Jr. proposed the model in their seminal book, “In Search of Excellence.”

 Essentially, the model centers on seven core elements that all organizations must possess to perform well.
-Organizations can reference these elements to see where change and realignment is necessary or to ensure mutual reinforcement of each element to maintain quality performance.
+Organizations can reference these elements to see where change and realignment are necessary or to ensure mutual reinforcement of each element to maintain quality performance.
 The seven elements are:

 This model aims to help organizations ensure the alignment of these core elements: